 Lancaster University Student Disability Policy

 Lancaster University is committed to the principles of inclusion and equal opportunities.
-This document describes Lancaster University’s policy for supporting students with disabilities within the context of the Equality and Diversity Strategy 2013 to 2016.
+This document describes Lancaster University’s policy for supporting students with disabilities within the context of the Equality and Diversity Plan 2013 to 2016.

 Disability is defined as a physical or mental impairment that has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 Long term means it has lasted for at least 12 months, it is likely to last at least 12 months, or it is likely to last for the rest of the life of the person.
 Also covered by the definition are people with a severe disfigurement; HIV infection, cancer or multiple sclerosis.
 Additionally, people who have had a disability in the past are covered, which may be particularly relevant for people with fluctuating and/or reoccurring impairments.